 Whilst supportive of patients having more control over their care, the evidence shows that although quality of life may improve, personal health budgets do not directly result in better clinical outcomes for patients.

-The BMA is also concerned that NHS funds, which are already stretched to the limit, are being spent on non-traditional treatments and non-NHS services that may not be clinically effective, which the health service can ill afford.
+The BMA is also concerned that NHS funds, which are already stretched to the limit, are being spent on non-traditional treatments and non-NHS services that may not be clinically effective.

 There is also the potential for inequity for patients, with those in receipt of personal health budgets being able to access treatments that others may not.
 Until these issues can be resolved satisfactorily, the BMA will remain unconvinced of the benefit of personal health budgets.

 Not every patient who is eligible will know about personal health budgets or understand their benefits and drawbacks.
-As doctors are well aware, each patient is different, with different strengths, needs and values.
 Some may need more help in decision-making than others.

 To help you best advise your patient:

 - if necessary, help eligible patients to understand personal health budgets to enable them to make the right decision

 - if it isn't practical to do this yourself, you can advise your patient to speak to a personal health budget broker, or another knowledgeable member of the NHS team involved in their care

 - check what has been agreed locally about the differing roles of the team of staff supporting patients with personal health budgets

 - become familiar with alternative options to help patients access more personalised care